LukasFuchs/GeoModBox.jl/docs/src/man/examples/GaussianDiffusion2D.md

         # ------------------------------------------------------------ #
 ```

-Now, one can initialize the field arrays and the initial condtion.
+Next, the field arrays and initial condition are initialized.

 ```Julia
         # Initial Conditions  ---------------------------------------- #